thi-ng/umbrella/packages/resolve-map/README.md

 duplication of effort.

-To avoid these issues, this library provides the ability to define single sources of truth, create references (links) to these values and a provide a resolution mechanism to recursively expand their real values and / or compute derived values.
+To avoid these issues, this library provides the ability to define single sources of truth, create references (links) to these values and provide a resolution mechanism to recursively expand their real values and / or compute derived values.
 Both absolute & relative references are supported.